W1lly2/Utility-App/README.md

-Easy app to test my commits
+Easy app to test my commits and some other things